maks-sh/scikit-uplift/docs/api/models/index.rst

 `sklift <../>`_.models
 **********************

-See :ref:`Models <models>` section of the User guide for further details.
+See :ref:`Models <models>` section of the User Guide for further details.

 .. toctree::
    :maxdepth: 3